 The fifth and current king, Jigme Khesar Namgyel Wangchuck (affectionately known as K-5, also the name of a local whisky) is passionate about making tourism work for his country.
 He created, for example, The Laya Royal Highlander Festival, held each October, to attract tourists to a poor region with an ethnic nomadic population.
 It showcases events such as yak judging, wrestling matches, pony races, native dancing and a contest for the best mastiff dog – as you do.

 Go to Bhutan to have an astrologer read your fortune, watch the migration of white heron birds, hike mountains, cross rivers, climb to Tiger’s Nest monastery, visit Paro and be fascinated by the former capital Punakha, which best shows Bhutan’s regal past.
-For more information go to tourism.gov.bt.
+Click here for more information.

 There is no better demonstration of how hotels, lodges, tour operators and airlines can do their bit to support the environmental and social health of our planet than a whirlwind tour of this year’s Tourism for Tomorrow finalists.
 Organised by the World Travel and Tourism Council, the Tourism for Tomorrow Award judges have selected finalists under five themes; community, destination, environment, innovation and people.
 By understanding the issues and solutions facing the travel industry, travellers are empowered to make more informed choices, so read on…